-Now, an important fact about ZIP+4 codes: Because they are based on delivery routes instead of more permanent boundaries, the last 4 digits of a complete ZIP code can change often.
+Because they are based on delivery routes instead of more permanent boundaries, the last 4 digits of a complete ZIP code can change often.
 Five-digit ZIP Codes also change, but they do so infrequently; it's a lot less likely that you will be living in a ZIP Code when it changes.
 Not so for ZIP+4.
 The +4 on a ZIP Code can be changed as frequently as once a month, based on things like how many postal employees are working, or who is working what route, etc.

 There are a number of reasons that ZIP+4 Codes are good omens for your shipping.
 For one, ZIP+4 Codes require validation; that means you know for sure an address is real if it has a ZIP+4 attached to it.
 For another thing, they can help get you those bulk mailing discounts.

 Another important benefit to using ZIP+4 codes is delivery speed.
 Using ZIP+4 on your mail can speed up processing and delivery, sometimes by as much as two days.
 That's right, your mail can show up faster if you label things right.
 Bet you're scrambling for those codes now, huh?

 Three things will be on the quiz: (1) ZIP+4 Codes indicate delivery routes, (2) using ZIP+4 Codes gets your mail there faster and more accurately, and (3) we at SmartyStreets can get you those codes.
 Our blindingly fast address validation software provides the appropriate ZIP+4 Code for every address we process.
 Go ahead and try it out.
 Or you could call us instead if you'd rather talk to a real person.
 (We'd offer a fake person, but we don't have one of those on staff.)
 Either way, we can help you ZIP your address, and ZIP it good.
 Click here to find your ZIP+4.